Virginia Mathematics Teacher

 We gladly accept articles of interest to our membership on a rolling basis.
 All articles should be a single-spaced Word document with 12 pt.
 Times New Roman font, and in APA style.
 To submit an article or get more information, contact Dr. Agida Manizade at email@example.com.
 Virginia residents whose articles appear in the VMT will be granted free membership for one year.

 We are accepting articles that include teachers' reflections on mathematical topics you find challenging to teach.
 If you have a difficult problem or topic you use for your students, please describe the problem, discuss common student difficulties with it, and the way you approach teaching this topic.
 Send to firstname.lastname@example.org with the subject line: Teaching Dilemmas.

 Research or Practitioner Articles

 We are accepting papers on elementary, middle, and secondary mathematics teaching and education.
-The Spring 2017 theme will be "communicating in the universal language of math."
-Please provide articles in a word document no more than 5 pages and send to email@example.com.
-The deadline for consideration for this special issue is May 30, 2017.
+Please provide articles in a Word document no more than 5 pages and send to email@example.com.
+The deadline for the Fall 2018 issue is July 15, 2018.

 Unsolved Mathematical Mysteries

 We are accepting articles about fascinating mathematical problems that have not yet been solved.
 The problem itself should be described simply so that a middle school student could understand it.
 It should also include the progress that has been made by the mathematics community on solving this problem.
 Send to firstname.lastname@example.org with the subject line: Unsolved Mathematical Mysteries.

 What does your school district or institution do to encourage girls in mathematics?
 If you have any information or publications related to girls in mathematics education, please send to email@example.com with the subject line: Math Girls.